yan047/agdcv2/README.md

 # agdcv2
-build docker image for https://github.com/data-cube/agdc-v2, with Python 3.5 and Anaconda3-v4.2.0
+build docker image for https://github.com/opendatacube/datacube-core/tree/csiro/s3-driver (update to 6 May 2017),
+		with Python 3.5 and Anaconda3-v4.2.0